rpede/aspnet_security/graphql.md

 Everything in our API is exposed through it.

 `[GraphQLName("something")` allow us to specify the name for a field or class in GraphQL API.
-I use **Gql** postfix for all GraphQL types tell apart what is exposed.
+I use **Gql** postfix for all GraphQL, to types tell apart what gets exposed.

-Now we just need to hook the **Query** class up to ASP.NET and we can begin to play around with our new GraphQL API.
+Now we just need to hook the **QueryGql** class up to library.
+Then we can begin to play around with our new GraphQL API.

 Open [Program.cs](api/Program.cs) and add;